-The Trustees assume an ultimate TFR of 1.95 for alternative II.
+The Trustees assume an ultimate TFR of 2.0 for alternative II.
 The 2007 and 2011 Technical Panels both recommended an ultimate alternative II TFR assumption of 2.00, while the 2015 Technical Panel recommended an ultimate alternative II TFR assumption of 1.90.
-The 2019 Technical Panel recommended continued increases in births to older women throughout the 75-year projection period, resulting in lower calendar year (period) TFRs reaching 1.95 and cohort TFRs potentially closer to 2.00.
-They also recommended adopting a new projection framework using cohort TFRs and continued tempo effects as the drivers, and calendar year TFRs as an outcome.
-OCACT believes this framework is worth consideration and will investigate using it in the future.
-The Congressional Budget Office adopted the 2015 Technical Panel's recommended TFR assumption of 1.9 for their 2016 projections and continues this assumption for their 2019 projections.
-The 2014 National Population Projections released by the Census Bureau also have a slightly lower TFR path.
-In those projections, Census assumptions resulted in a projected TFR of 1.87 for 2014.
-The Census TFR stays almost constant at this level through the end of their projection period in 2060.
+The 2019 Technical Panel recommended continued increases in births to older women throughout the 75-year projection period, resulting in lower period TFRs reaching 1.95 and completed cohort TFRs potentially closer to 2.00.
+They also recommended adopting a new projection framework using cohort TFRs and continued tempo effects as the drivers, and period TFRs as an outcome.
+The

+Trustees adopted this framework for the 2021 Trustees Report.
+The Congressional Budget Office adopted the 2015 Technical Panel's recommended TFR assumption of 1.90 for their 2016 projections but lowered this assumption to 1.85 for their 2021 projections, reaching the ultimate rate in 2029.3 In the Census Bureau's 2017 National Population Projections, the projected TFR stays almost constant and is 1.83 in 2060.4

 As shown in chart 1.2, the Trustees assume a continuation of the historical trend, which shows generally increasing birth rates for women age 30 and older, and generally decreasing rates for women below age 20.
-This trend persists through the first ten years of the projections, with age-specific rates remaining constant thereafter.
+With the new cohort-based approach, birth rates for women at older ages reach ultimate values in later calendar years than those for women at younger ages, reflecting the deferral of births to older ages over time.
 The changing distribution of birth rates by age of woman has significant effects on population size, but these effects essentially stabilize after the age distribution of birth rates stabilizes.

-Since the start of the recession, the age group that has had the steepest change is 20-24.
+Since the start of the 2007-09 recession, the age group that has had the steepest change is 20-24.
 (See chart 1.2.)
 The drastic drop in birth rates for women aged 20-24 could be a sign of future tempo effects - an expected increase in birth rates at older ages for these cohorts.
 One cause of this drop could be the increased debt taken on by the millennial generation.

 Examining data from other countries is useful in selecting a range of ultimate assumptions for the low-cost and high-cost alternatives.
-Historical TFRs during the period 1980-2017 that were reported to the Organisation for Economic Co-operation and Development (OECD) are shown for 24 countries in table 1.2.
-The TFRs for the most recent year shown in the table range from 1.3 for Italy and Spain to 2.3 for India.
-After India, the highest TFR is 2.2 for Mexico followed by 1.9 for France and Ireland.
-Although the TFR in the industrialized countries has been observed at levels as low as the 1.2 to 1.5 range, the cultural and economic climate in the U.S. makes it highly unlikely that our TFR will remain at the level of 1.7 for any sustained period.
-Thus, the Trustees assume an ultimate TFR for the high-cost scenario of 1.75 children per woman.
-Using the range of past experience for the United States and other countries as a guide, the Trustees assume an ultimate TFR for the low-cost scenario of 2.15 children per woman.
+Historical TFRs during the period 1980-2018 that were reported to the Organisation for Economic Co-operation and Development (OECD) are shown for 24 countries in table 1.2.
+The TFRs for the most recent year shown in the table range from 1.3 for Italy and Spain to 2.2 for India.
+After India, the highest TFR is 2.1 for Mexico followed by 1.8 for France, Ireland, and Sweden.
+Although the TFR in the industrialized countries has been observed at levels as low as the 1.2 to 1.5 range, the cultural and economic climate in the U.S. makes it highly unlikely that our TFR will remain below a level of 1.7 for any sustained period.
+Thus, the Trustees assume an ultimate TFR for the high-cost scenario of 1.7 children per woman.
+Using the range of past experience for the United States and other countries as a guide, the Trustees assume an ultimate TFR for the low-cost scenario of 2.2 children per woman.

-The Trustees assume the ultimate TFR is reached in 2029 for both the low-cost and intermediate alternatives, and in 2026 for the high-cost alternative.
-The ultimate years used for the 2019
+The ultimate period TFR is reached in 2056 for all alternatives using the new cohort-based approach.
+Under the period-based approach that was used for the 2020 Trustees Report, the ultimate TFRs were reached in 2029 for both the low-cost and intermediate alternatives and in 2026 for the high-cost alternative.